Email

 Presidente GSL Export

-In 2016 we started to take the first steps in the Iranian market.
-Our choice was supported not only by the new international openness brought by the Rome agreements in May 2005, but especially by our preliminary research and analysis showing a potential for several growth opportunities.
-In May 2016, when we first stepped into the Iranian border, we found great excitement and expectations after the end of a period of long international isolation.
+It was in the year 2016 that we began to take our first steps toward the Iranian market.
+Our choice was dictated not only, of course, by the climate of great international openness and détente resulting from the Rome agreements of May 2015, but above all by the preliminary research and analysis we carried out which, showed us the features of a market extremely rich in interesting development potential.
+In May 2016 when we crossed the Iranian border for the first time we found a climate of great excitement and enthusiasm and great expectations for the conclusion of the long period of international isolation.

-4. How do you expect international relationships between the West and Iran to evolve?
-Specifically, what about Italy and its trade relations?
+4. What do you expect next in international relations between the West and Iran?
+In particular Italy with its trade relations?